 Around the time The Shamblers went their separate ways, Melanie and I stopped our little punk rock experiment.
 But I kept writing songs and recording demos in my basement and playing solo acoustic shows.
 And I had an incessant itch that needed to be scratched.
 After over a decade of doing the lo-fi home recording thing, i wanted to go into a proper studio and cut an album.
 I knew that the demands of home life would make it very difficult to record quickly and efficiently in my hometown, so I set my sights elsewhere and Tiny Telephone studios in San Francisco was the first place I emailed.
 I told studio owner John Vanderslice what I was looking for, that I was a solo artist with just a guitar and my songs and that I needed help with session players and production.
 John said he could bring my vision to fruition so I booked a 10 day session.
 Two months later I was at Tiny Telephone for that session and in 6 days of recording we had completed the album called The Technological Breakthrough.
 I have an essay in the liner notes of that album about recording at Tiny Telephone, so if you would like to know more about the process please buy the album and cozy up with the music and the liner notes.

 In May of 2016 I spent another 6 days recording with John Vanderslice at his new Studio in Oakland.
 It was there where Avuncular was born.
 Two in the bag.

-And in May of 2018 I began recording my third album, How Could a Man, with Damon Castillo at Laurel Lane Studios in San Luis Obispo, CA. The CD was officially released on April 3, 2019, with the streaming release set for May 10, 2019.
+And in May of 2018 I began recording my third album, How Could a Man, with Damon Castillo at Laurel Lane Studios in San Luis Obispo, CA. The CD was officially released on May 10, 2019.